lukso-network/LIPs/LSPs/LSP-3-UniversalProfile-Metadata.md

 #### LSP3IssuedAssets[]

-References issued smart contract assets, like tokens and NFTs.
+An array of smart contract assets issued by the Universal Profile, like tokens and NFTs.

 ```json
 {